-I am pleased to invite you to the 2014 Annual Meeting of Shareholders of Cumberland Pharmaceuticals Inc., to be held on April 15, 2014 at 10 a.m.
+The 2016 Annual Meeting of Shareholders of Cumberland Pharmaceuticals Inc., will be held on April 26, 2016 at 9:30 a.m.
 Central Time, at the Cumberland Pharmaceuticals Inc., Centennial Boardroom, 2525 West End Avenue, Suite 950, Nashville, Tennessee 37203.
-During the Annual Meeting, we will discuss and vote on the following matters:
+The items of business are:

-- (1) To elect two (2) Class I Directors to serve until the 2017 Annual Meeting of Shareholders, or until their successors are duly elected and qualified; - (2) To ratify the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2014; - (2) To provide shareholders an opportunity to participate in an advisory vote on executive compensation; - (4) To transact such other business as may properly come before our annual meeting or any postponement or adjournment of the meeting.
+- (1) Election of three (3) Class III Directors to serve until the 2019 Annual Meeting of Shareholders, or until their successors are duly elected and qualified; - (2) Ratification of the appointment of KPMG LLP as our independent registered public accounting firm for 2016; and - (3) Any other business that may properly come before our annual meeting.

-Only those shareholders of record at the close of business on March 7, 2014 are entitled to receive notification and vote at the Annual Meeting.
-If you were a shareholder at the close of business on March 7, 2014, you are entitled to vote.
+Shareholders of record at the close of business on March 4, 2016 are entitled to receive notification and vote at the Annual Meeting and any adjournments or postponements of the meeting.
+If you were a shareholder at the close of business on March 4, 2016, you are entitled to vote.